thecodeassassin/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 SELECT * FROM /.*/ limit 1;
 ```

-Return the last point from every time series in the database.
+Return the oldest point from every time series in the database.

 ```sql
 SELECT * FROM "otherDB"../disk.*/ LIMIT 1
 ```

-Return the last 5 points from every time series in the database.
+Return the oldest 5 points from every time series in the database.

 ```sql
 SELECT * FROM "otherDB"../disk.*/ LIMIT 5